 Mother walked to the chicken, still flopping around on the end of the wire.
 With a quick motion of her hands—a pull and jerk—she ended its suffering.
 She turned and looked me in the eyes.
 “Untie it.
 Bring it into the shed.”
 Without another word, she walked away.

 I entered the shed with the limp, bloody bird, and lay it on the bench my mother indicated.

 She tilted her head to the side.
 “Turn around.”

 I did as she asked.

 “Now drop your strides.”

-Face burning, I complied.
-Mother looked at my bare arse, crisscrossed with red welts the same width as Dad’s belt.
-She placed her hands on my shoulders and turned me around to face her.
+Face burning, I complied, knowing my bare arse was crisscrossed with red welts the same width as Dad’s belt.
+She placed her hands on my shoulders and turned me back around to face her.